How to Level A Mobile Home | Full Water Level Instructions for Home Owners.

 What Size Jack Do I Need To Level A Mobile Home?

-For safety and stability, I will not use any jack rated less than 12 tons.
+For safety and stability, I will not use any hydraulic jack rated less than 12 tons.
 Usually, I prefer to use two 20 ton hydraulic bottle jacks to adequately spread the load from the supporting beams.

 This is especially true with newer model homes which tend to weigh a lot more than the older mobile homes which were made in the ’70s, ’80s and ’90s